-roughly conical when young, becomes broadly bell-shaped or with a broad umbo.
-The margin is initially somewhat curved inward, but soon evens out or even becomes uplifted, and often splits radially in age.
-The color is somewhat buff-brown on the margin, and fades gradually to pale dirty tan to dirty cinnamon-brown.
-The flesh is thick in the center of the cap and tapers evenly to the margin, and is watery gray.
+roughly conical when young, becomes broadly bell-shaped and usually retaining a central bump.
+Margin initially somewhat curved inward, but soon evens out or even becomes uplifted, and often splits radially in age.
+The Colour is somewhat buff-brown on the margin and fades gradually from pale dirty tan to dirty cinnamon-brown.
+The flesh is thick in the centre of the cap and tapers evenly to the margin, and is watery grey.
 Gills

 narrowly attached (adnexed) to broadly attached or sinuate.
-The gill spacing ranges from close to somewhat distantly spaced, with 26–36 gills reaching the stem; there are additionally three or four tiers of lamellulae (short gills that do not extend completely from the cap margin to the stem).
-Spores
+The gill spacing ranges from close to somewhat distantly spaced, with 26–36 gills reaching the stem.
+Stem

-is similarly colored as the cap but more pallid near the apex.
+is similarly coloured as the cap but more pallid near the apex.
 It is smooth, slender, more or less equal, and somewhat rooting.
-It has white hair.
-The mushroom has no ring.
+The stem has no ring.
+Spore print

 on the MushroomExpert.Com Web site.